All Episodes

 That was just a lie based on the evidence.

-And and yet they continued with that lie, and then they waited and waited until the Taliban made their way to Kabul.
+And yet they continued with that lie, and then they waited and waited until the Taliban made their way to Kabul.

-We had March, April, May, June, July to safely evacuate every American, every green card holder, every American family member, every Afghan ally that we we gave our solemn vow we would get them out if this day ever came and evacuate the billions and billions and billions of dollars of military equipment.
+We had March, April, May, June, July to safely evacuate every American, every green card holder, every American family member, every Afghan ally that we gave our solemn vow we would get them out if this day ever came and evacuate the billions and billions and billions of dollars of military equipment.

-And now we we do you have any idea?
+And now, do you have any idea?

 Well, like you said, we got thousands of green card holders.